Adjunct Lecturer of Art & Art History

 Adjunct Lecturer of Art & Art HistoryPosition Summary:

 The Department of Art and Art History at William & Mary is recruiting a pool of persons for possible part-time adjunct teaching positions.
 This pool will be accessed ONLY when an opening arises.
-Your credentials will remain active as long as the pool position is available.
+Your credentials will remain active as long as the pool position is available but no more than one year.
 After the pool closes and if you are still interested, you must reapply to the most current adjunct pool.

 If you have previously submitted an application for an instructional position at William & Mary via the online system your existing application documents can be easily transferred to this position pool.
 Only those selected for an interview will be contacted.
 The review of applications is ongoing.

 A Master’s degree is required for all Studio Art positions and a PhD is required for all Art History positions.Preferred Qualifications: